vuule/rapids-cmake/docs/hardware_resources_and_testing.rst

 The easiest path for for developers is to use the :cmake:command:`rapids_test_add` which wraps each execution in a wrapper script that sets the CUDA visible devices, making tests only see the allocated device(s).

 For example below we have three tests, two which can run concurrently on the same GPU and one that requires a full GPU.
-This specification will allow all three tests to run concurently when a machine has 2+ GPUs with no modification of the tests!
+This specification will allow all three tests to run concurrently when a machine has 2+ GPUs with no modification of the tests!

 .. code-block:: cmake